BuomYian/Tasks-Manager/README.md

 # Tasks Manager

-Tasks Manager is a web application built using the MERN stack (MongoDB, Express.js, React, and Node.js) to help you manage your tasks and stay organized.

-## Overview

 The Tasks-Manager web application is a task management tool that allows users to efficiently manage their to-do tasks.
 It includes user authentication for registration and sign-in and provides users with a personalized dashboard to view their completed and pending tasks.

 ## Features